-- To promote empirical gerontological research on the older adults from multifaceted perspectives such as physical, psychological, and social. - Promote social epidemiological research to elucidate the social determinants of health (SDH). - Realize a healthy and long-lived society with a high level of well-being and small disparities in well-being through the development of a comprehensive benchmark system for long-term care prevention policies and evaluation studies of community interventions.
+- To promote empirical gerontological research on the older adults from multifaceted perspectives such as physical, psychological, and social. - Promote social epidemiological research to elucidate the social determinants of health (SDH). - Realize a healthy and long-lived society with a high level of well-being and small disparities in wellbeing through the development of a comprehensive benchmark system for long-term care prevention policies and evaluation studies of community interventions.

-Later, in 2003, the number of municipalities participating in the survey was expanded to 15 municipalities in 3 prefectures, and the scope of the project was extended beyond Aichi Prefecture, so the name of the joint research project was changed from "Aichi Gerontological Evaluation Study (AGES)" to "Japan Gerontological Evaluation Study (JAGES)," and it has continued to this day.
+Later, in 2010, the number of municipalities participating in the survey was expanded to 12 prefectures, extending the scope of the survey beyond Aichi Prefecture to all of Japan, therefore, the name of the joint research project was changed from "Aichi Gerontological Evaluation Study (AGES)" to "Japan Gerontological Evaluation Study (JAGES)," and it has continued to this day.
 In 2003, the JAGES project expanded to include 15 municipalities and collected data from approximately 30,000 people.
-Since 2010, the JAGES project has conducted surveys every three years, with the 2010 survey covering approximately 112,000 people in 31 municipalities, the 2013 survey covering approximately 138,000 people in 30 municipalities, and the 2016 survey covering approximately 200,000 people in 41 In the 2016 survey, 41 cities, towns, and villages collected data for approximately 200,000 people, and in the 2019 survey, 66 cities, towns, and villages collected data for approximately 265,000 people.
+Since 2010, the JAGES project has conducted surveys every three years, with the 2010 survey covering approximately 112,000 people in 32 municipalities, the 2013 survey covering approximately 138,000 people in 30 municipalities, and the 2016 survey covering approximately 200,000 people in 41 municipalities.
+In the 2019 survey, 66 cities, towns, and villages collected data for approximately 265,000 people.